What Founders Need Beyond the Lean Canvas

 Answering these six questions will help ensure your new business is on the right track and help me or anyone else share your message with others.

-For my covering intro email to investors, I’d also love to highlight the traction you've gotten so far (e.g., notable customer numbers, wrapping up a round, a brand-name investor) and what you’re looking for from the meeting (e.g., a networking meeting to talk about the space you’re operating in or a call to see if they’re interested in participating in a fundraising round).
-Sot let me know that too.
+For an intro to investors, I’d also love to highlight the traction you've gotten so far (e.g., notable customer numbers, wrapping up a round, a brand-name investor) and what you’re looking for from a meeting (e.g., a networking meeting to talk about the space you’re operating in, or a call to see if they’re interested in participating in a fundraising round).

 Read also: Navigating Startup Fundraising: Insights from an Experienced COO

-With this information, I can make an informed and meaningful investor introduction that will serve both parties well.
+With this information, I can make an informed and meaningful investor introduction that will serve both parties.

 How to Learn Jobs to be Done